-- 4.7.1 The Hockey Canada rulebook governs most scenarios tied to faceoffs and faceoff locations, except differences/explanations outlined below. - 4.7.2 After a penalty is called that leaves one team shorthanded, the ensuing faceoff shall always be taken at the defensive zone bench side faceoff circle of the team that committed the infraction. - 4.7.3 NEW If there is a delayed penalty and the team that is set to receive the powerplay ices the puck and icing is called, the faceoff shall be conducted at the bench side neutral zone faceoff circle that is closest to the net of the penalized team. - 4.7.4 In all circumstances, the faceoff location after a goal or at the start of the period overrules any other rule.
-In these scenarios, the faceoff will take place at center ice. - 4.7.5 NOTE: The referee may use their judgment as to whether to apply the Hockey Canada rule that requires a faceoff to be taken into the neutral zone when attacking players "enter deeply into the attacking zone". - 4.7.6 NOTE: When a puck is deflected out of play, the faceoff should be taken at the nearest faceoff spot that does not provide a territorial advantage to the team that the puck last deflected off of. - 4.7.7 NOTE: When coincidental penalties occur, the faceoff location does not need to be taken in the neutral zone.
-The standard faceoff location based on the criteria of Hockey Canada is taken into account.
+- 4.7.1 The Hockey Canada rulebook governs most scenarios tied to faceoffs and faceoff locations, except differences/explanations outlined below. - 4.7.2 After a penalty is called that leaves one team shorthanded, the ensuing faceoff shall always be taken at the defensive zone bench side faceoff circle of the team that committed the infraction. - 4.7.3 If there are a delayed penalty and the team that is set to receive the powerplay ices the puck and icing is called, the faceoff shall be conducted at the bench side neutral zone faceoff circle that is closest to the net of the penalized team. - 4.7.4 In all circumstances, the faceoff location after a goal or at the start of the period overrules any other rule.
+In these scenarios, the faceoff will take place at center ice. - 4.7.5 NOTE: The referee may use their judgment as to whether to apply the Hockey Canada rule that requires a faceoff to be taken into the neutral zone when attacking players "enter deeply into the attacking zone". - 4.7.6 NOTE: When coincidental penalties occur, the faceoff location does not need to be taken in the neutral zone.
+The standard faceoff location based on the criteria of Hockey Canada is considered. - 4.7.8 Hockey Canada Rule.
+If a puck leaves the ice surface and goes out of play or the puck becomes stuck on the back or top of the net the faceoff will remain inside the zone no matter which team caused the stoppage of play.